-The period covered by this report is the calendar year 2021.
-The publication date of the previous annual report was March 23, 2021.
-There have been no significant changes to our legal structure, activities, or policies in the course of 2021 that would require a restatement of information.
+The period covered by this report is the calendar year 2022.
+The previous annual report was published on March 16, 2022.
+There have been no significant changes to our legal structure, activities, or policies in the course of 2022 that would require a restatement of information.

-The figures and percentages in this annual report (not the annual accounts) include the figures for FMO and its subsidiaries as well as those of the FMO-managed public funds, unless stated otherwise.
+The figures and percentages in this annual report (excluding the financial statements) include the figures for FMO and its subsidiaries as well as those of the FMO-managed public funds, unless stated otherwise.

 The case studies included throughout the report offer insight into our activities and are not necessarily representative of our entire portfolio.
 They do, however, exemplify projects within our regions and strategic sectors, and highlight material activities of FMO and their inherent dilemmas from the perspective of different stakeholders.